MIISTERC/ftp-scan/README.md

 ftpscan -t 127.0.0.1 (default port is 21) ftpscan -t 127.0.0.1 -p 1234
 ```
-## shebang in ftpscan.py
+## Warning
-Make sure the shebang in `ftpscan.py` matches your actual python3 path if it does , then you are good to go :)
+1.Make sure the shebang in `ftpscan.py` matches your actual python3 path if it does , then you are good to go :)
+2.After running setup.sh , please don't move the script to another location as it deflects the symbolic link and as well as the script cant open the `.db` file.
 ## output
 Example output
 <br>